-The Compensation Committee and Incentive Committee have considered, and are continuing to review, the qualifying compensation regulations issued by the Internal Revenue Service in December 1993.
-Generally, the Committees structure compensation arrangements to achieve deductibility under the tax regulations, except where the benefit of such deductibility is outweighed by the need for flexibility or the attainment of other corporate objectives.
+The Compensation/Incentive Committee has considered, and is continuing to review, the qualifying compensation regulations issued by the Internal Revenue Service in December 1993.
+Generally, the Committee structures compensation arrangements to achieve deductibility under the tax regulations, except where the benefit of such deductibility is outweighed by the need for flexibility or the attainment of other corporate objectives.

-The base salary of Mr. E. L. Hutton, Chairman and Chief Executive Officer of the Company, was increased effective March 1, 1996 at an annual rate of 6.2 percent to a base rate of \$590,000.
-His bonus in respect of 1996 services was \$207,776 which represents a decrease of \$33,824 from 1995 and 35 percent of his current base salary.
-In addition, Mr. Hutton received a special bonus of \$326,000 in connection with the Company's 1996 capital gains.
-Restricted stock awards having a value of \$966,000 and vesting over seven years were granted to Mr. Hutton, and Mr. Hutton was granted 31,000 stock options.
-Factors considered in establishing the compensation levels in 1996 for Mr. Hutton were the Company's growth in net income of 39.5 percent, the Company's decline in sales of 2.2 percent and the decline of income from continuing operations of 5.2 percent.
-The Compensation Committee and the Incentive Committee believe that Mr. Hutton's base salary, the decrease in his cash bonus, his special bonus and the restricted stock awards and stock options granted to Mr. Hutton are consistent with his performance as measured by these factors and the other criteria discussed above.
+The base salary of Mr. E. L. Hutton, Chairman and Chief Executive Officer of the Company, for 1998 was \$590,000, which was the same amount as his base salary for 1997.
+His bonus in respect of 1998 services was \$274,165, which was the same amount as his bonus of 1997 and 46.4 percent of his current base salary.
+In addition, Mr. Hutton received a special bonus of \$308,000 in connection with the Company's 1998 capital gains.
+Mr. Hutton received restricted stock awards having a value of \$208,500, and he was granted 23,000 stock options.
+Factors considered in establishing the compensation levels in 1998 for Mr. Hutton were the Company's increase in income from continuing operations, excluding capital gains, of 32.2 percent and the Company's decrease in operating profit, less corporate overhead, of 2.9 percent.
+The Compensation/Incentive Committee believes that Mr. Hutton's base salary, cash bonus, and special bonus and stock options granted to Mr. Hutton are consistent with his performance as measured by these factors and the other criteria discussed above.

-Compensation Committee
+Compensation/Incentive Committee

-Charles H. Erhart, Jr., Chairman James A. Cunningham D. Walter Robbins, Jr.
+Charles H. Erhart, Jr., Chairman Patrick P. Grace George J. Walsh III